Who wins the Cade Cunningham vs. Joel Embiid matchup in tonight's game?

 Joel Embiid & the 76ers

-- The 76ers have a +194 scoring differential, topping opponents by 8.8 points per game.
-They're putting up 122 points per game to rank fourth in the league and are giving up 113.2 per outing to rank 14th in the NBA.
+- The 76ers' +212 scoring differential (outscoring opponents by 9.2 points per game) is a result of scoring 122.3 points per game (fourth in the NBA) while allowing 113.1 per outing (12th in the league).

-- Philadelphia grabs 45.2 rebounds per game (ninth in the league) while allowing 42.3 per contest to its opponents.
-It outrebounds opponents by 2.9 boards per game.
+- Philadelphia pulls down 45.6 rebounds per game (eighth in the league) while allowing 42.0 per contest to its opponents.
+It outrebounds opponents by 3.6 boards per game.

 Sportsbook Promo Codes